-mung beans with indian spices and lemon (revisited)
+mung beans with indian spices & lemon (revisited)

 The following post was first published in June, 2009 in the very beginning stages of our blog.
 We both love this dish, so thought we would update it & repost it.

 Usually I never know what I am going to cook until I venture into the garden and start picking, smelling, and just being present and then the excitement, the inspiration starts to flow.
 I always feel a sense of elation from being in the garden.
 There is always an abundance and a sense of energy, a desire for simplicity.
 The idea of planting a seed, watching it grow, protecting it then eating the result which was nurtured, feed and watered gives an extraordinary sense of completeness and purpose.
 A closer connection to a higher source.
 A sense of joy.

 This dish is a particular favourite.
 Earthy and filling.
 Usually at this time of year there is an abundance of spinach, kale or chard in the vegetable garden, which I steam lightly until emerald-green.
 I try to keep the greens bursting with colour, flavour and nutrients by giving them very little cooking time.
 Sometimes if the zucchini’s need to be picked I use those instead of the beans or broccoli in the colder months.

 4 cups of water

 1/2 teaspoon turmeric powder

 1 teaspoon of ghee

 1 heaped teaspoon cumin seeds

 1 tablespoon finely chopped fresh ginger